shashiirk/javascript20/recipe-search/README.md

 - Connect to [themealdb](https://www.themealdb.com/api.php) API and fetch results
 - Display a list of recipes whose title matches the search term
 - Click on the recipe to get more details
-- Watch recipe preparation video in Youtube
+- Watch preparation video in Youtube